Gaurpreksha2004/Gaurpreksha2004/README.md

 # 💫 About Me:
-Hi there! 😊 I'm **Preksha Gaur**, currently a third-year BTech IT student.
+Hi there! 😊 I'm **Preksha Gaur**, currently a Final-Year BTech IT student.
 Tech is my passion, and I love diving into its different facets.
 I've got a solid grip on programming languages like **C, C++, Python**, and web languages such as **HTML, CSS, and JavaScript**.
 I'm also exploring the basics of **cloud computing with GCP**. 💻🌐